 - If you open your wallet a little wider, you have the option to buy the much fancier, hard case books.
 I see these at showcases and when agents visit the office (like Tom).
 They come in metals, woods, and other drool-worthy textures.
 When opened, they lie flat on a table—a handy and necessary feature when displaying your art.
 But there are downsides to these as well: they’re heavy, editing the sleeves involves manual labor, and they’re more expensive—rendering them worthless if your book rarely sees the light of day.

 - With a little elbow grease, some nice paper, and a decent printer, you don’t have to buy your book at all.
 You can make one.
-Some that I’ve seen were lovingly and carefully constructed . . . while others sadly weren’t.
+Some that I’ve seen in my career were lovingly and carefully constructed . . . while others sadly weren’t.

 So which is the right book?
 That’s a question only you can answer.
 A portfolio is an extension of you, the artist.
 I find the choice of the portfolio is an almost dead-on subconscious self-assessment.
 Think about it.
 What does your book say about you?
 Is it scattered and unfocused?
 Confident and clean?
 Overconfident and showy?